emmaculate-exceel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-variables, if else and while control structure.
+C variables and if else statement